Everything about investing in equity funds in simple English? We’ve got you covered. This mutual fund investment guide includes the following:

 John visits the sites of different fund managers to compare their offerings.
 Multiple tabs — who else does that?
 We understand.

 While reviewing the funds, he has to download the prospectus for each fund — wasting precious storage space and data.

 Finally, when he makes a choice, he most likely needs to send emails to the fund manager when he makes a deposit.

-At Cowrywise, we have made the process of saving and investing money seamless.
+At Cowrywise, we’ve made the process of investing your money seamless.
 You can compare multiple funds in one space.
 You don’t need to send email notifications whenever you make a deposit.
 In summary, we help you invest in equity funds — no long forms just a few clicks.